 Crust is a strange Italian restaurant on the Miami River with pizza that isn’t very good.

 Sylvano is an Italian restaurant in Edgewater.
-Only come here to drink wine outside and split a few small plates.
+They have some nice outdoor seating good for hanging out with wine and small plates.

 Mamma Leone is a small Italian bakery in Edgewater that serves very good paninis and stuffed focaccia.
 Come here for a quick lunch or breakfast.